You ARE Backing Up Your Computer…Right?

 What’s the reality, though?

-A mini-survey of ordinary family of six—computer users, non-technical jobs, bright, college-educated, ranging from ages 18-64, admitted the following:
+A mini-survey of an ordinary family of six—computer users, non-technical jobs, bright, college-educated, ranging from ages 18-64, admitted the following:

 - They had never backed up their computers.